Autumn at Dyrham Park

 The leaves start to turn late September, with October a beautiful landscape of reds, oranges and yellows.
 You can find out more about these marvellous trees and other autumnal changes with our daily park walks; no need to book - simply meet at visitor reception at 11am or from the courtyard by the house at 2.30pm.

 The annual deer rut, which usually starts in October, is a sight to behold, a time of year when the male bucks battle it out to impress the female does.
 You're most likely to hear the rut, than see it as the clang of antlers clashing echo round the park.
 It's important you don't get too close if you see deer rutting, as they can quickly bolt when the fight is over.

 Join us as we celebrate this year's harvest following a summer of collecting produce from the allotment at Old Lodge.
 There will be displays across the site and you'll be able to have a go with the cider press on the weekend of October 13 and 14.

 This autumn also sees the return of our award-winning Dyrham Park venison available to buy in the tea-room and shop.
-The shop is stocked with some authentic Dyrham Park Perry to accompany this.
+The shop is stocked with some authentic Dyrham Park Perry which would make a great accompaniment.